BritishPandaChick/wordpress-wedding-website/wp-content/plugins/convertkit/readme.txt

 - Elementor: Form and Broadcast widgets natively integrated with Elementor, to embed Kit forms and broadcast lists for your email newsletter strategy
 - Contact Form 7: Automatically add email subscribers to Kit when they submit a Contact Form 7 form
-- WishList Member: Automatically subscribe, unsubscribe and tag users based on their membership level
+- WishList Member: Automatically subscribe, unsubscribe and tag users based on their membership level - perfect for membership site management

 Our other WordPress Plugins provide further integrations between WordPress and Kit: